 The Court of Appeal has reversed the High Court’s decision in Healy Holmberg Trading Partnership v Grant on a PPSA issue it describes as being of “practical significance”.

 The Court of Appeal is very clear that, as between competing registered security interests, the Personal Property Securities Act determines priority according to the order of registration, not the order of perfection.
-For a copy of the case, click here.

 The High Court had been concerned that injustice would result if that rule applied.
 A creditor who registered on the PPSR early, but without completing its security agreement, could get priority over a creditor who was first to complete its security agreement, but who registered second.

 The High Court therefore treated section 36 (the requirement for a security agreement to be in writing etc), as a priority rule that prevailed over the default priority rule in section 66 (first to register wins).
 That analysis has been criticised elsewhere.

 The Court of Appeal has now disagreed with the High Court, in part because of the plain wording of section 36.
 On its face, section 36 does not deal with priority.
 Further, the High Court’s approach would compromise “the predictability and simplicity of the PPSA regime”.
 The Court of Appeal was, rightly in our view, concerned that a “first to perfect” priority rule:

 “would mean that a search of the register would not provide an answer in a priority dispute, and there would then need to be the obtaining of evidence from the parties as to the exact time at which the steps necessary to perfect the security interest took place.”

 A “first to register” rule is much more workable.
 As the Court pointed out, it gives clarity to secured creditors by enabling them to search the register, understand immediately their relative priority position and make an informed decision before committing themselves to providing credit.